-Last weekend, I need a break from Los Angeles.
+Last weekend, I needed a break from Los Angeles.

 I was craving someplace quieter, someplace a little colder and someplace that might actually feel like fall — a season that doesn’t really happen in LA.
 To make it more challenging, I only had 24 hours to spare before needing to be back in the city for a concert, so it had to be easy to get to.

-For inspiration, I pulled up Google Maps and clicked around Southern California, looking for places within driving distance that would satisfy my criteria.
+For inspiration, I pulled up Google Maps and clicked around Southern California looking for places within driving distance that would satisfy my criteria.
 Within a few minutes, I’d zoomed in on San Bernardino County, Los Angeles County’s neighbor to the east.
-Home to the Mojave Desert, Joshua Tree and pine tree-laden mountain forests, it’s full of adventure and far-away-feeling places that aren’t actually too far.
+Home to the Mojave Desert, part of Joshua Tree National Park and pine tree-laden mountains, it’s full of adventure and far-away-feeling places that aren’t actually too far.

 Below, you’ll find 6 things to do in Lake Arrowhead and the surrounding area ideally suited for creating a perfect 24-hour stay — from late afternoon on day 1 to late afternoon on day 2.
 Enjoy!